Medtech Market Challenges 13043Medtech Market Challenges

 Will these emerging sectors consolidate fairly quickly as the big players identify new companies as acquisition targets?

 Gunderson: The big companies are already playing in some of the emerging areas.
 Medtronic and Boston Scientific are both in the neurostimulation area, as is St. Jude Medical with its acquisition of Advanced Neuromodulation Systems Inc. So consolidation is already starting to happen.

 Recently, though, the industry has seen the creation of a little bit of a middle ground.
 This counters the usual routine in which small companies rise up and are taken over by the Medtronics, Boston Scientifics, and J&Js of the world.
 An example of this middle ground is Edwards LifeSciences, which was spun out from Baxter.
-This also could be the case with ev3, but that's probably a little bit farther off.
-But essentially, we are seeing the rise of a small mid-cap world that can also absorb some of the emerging companies.

 There's very little new technology that the big guys aren't watching, and many of these companies are starved for growth.
 They are watching entrepreneurs, who can move faster and get to markets more quickly.
 Then the big guys can come in and leverage their worldwide distribution.